 I attended an online forum that was hosted by John Golicz, CEO of Travel Adventure Shows.
 The focus of the forum was what we have to look forward to travel-wise post-pandemic.
 We listened to panels of experts from travel and tour companies, a statistician, and others who are “in the know” when it comes to travel.
 They included journalist Peter Greenberg, and Roger Dow, President, and CEO of the U.S. Travel Association.

-By the end of May 2021, it is expected that everyone who wants a vaccine will be able to get one.
-In many travel circles there is talk about instituting a vaccine passport as a better alternative than COVID testing.
+It’s expected that everyone who wants a vaccine will be able to get one.
+In many travel circles, there is talk about instituting a vaccine passport as a better alternative than COVID testing.
 Testing is not accurate, because you can test negative one day and become exposed to the virus within hours afterward.

 All the experts agree – It’s time to get ready to travel and make plans